cfgnunes/numerical-methods-python/README.md

 pip install -r requirements.txt
 ```

-#### Using Ubuntu
+#### Using Ubuntu/Debian

-This section assumes Ubuntu 18.04 (also tested on Ubuntu 22.04), but the procedure is similar for other Linux distributions.
+This section assumes an Ubuntu/Debian system, but the procedure is similar on other Linux distributions.

 ```sh
 sudo apt -y install python3-numpy